Ethan-Gerty/ParticleStack-ParticleSystem/README.md

 # Author

-Created by **Ethan Gerty** as a gameplay-focused animation system designed around clarity, control, and predictable frame-based behaviour.
+Created by **Ethan Gerty** as a code driven particle system built for simplicity and easy to use, programmable components.

 GitHub: https://github.com/Ethan-Gerty